Venue & Settings

 Managing Multiple Venues

-Run multiple salon or barbershop locations from a single OpenChair account, each with its own subscription, calendar, wallet, and settings.
+Run multiple salon or barbershop locations from a single OpenChair account.
+Each location has its own paid Pro commitment, calendar, wallet, and settings, while its Stripe billing can use either an existing shared invoice or a separate invoice.

 Where to find it.
 Web: Click your profile menu (top-right of the sidebar) to see all your venues and the "Add venue" button.
 Owners can also go to Settings → Locations to group owned Pro locations.
 Mobile: More → Settings → Switch Venue section.